emanalva/FreeRTOS-CAN-Bus-ESP32/README.md

 - **/docs**: Documentation on system architecture and task breakdown.

 ## 🚧 Future Expansion
-This project is designed to support the integration of additional ESP32s.
-A future extension will incorporate a **third ESP32** to control a **stepper motor** and a **servo motor**, mimicking moving mechanical parts in an autonomous vehicle system.
+- This project is designed to support the integration of additional ESP32s.
+A future extension can incorporate a **third ESP32** to control a **stepper motor** and a **servo motor**, mimicking moving mechanical parts in an autonomous vehicle system.
 This addition will further enhance the simulation of real-time mechanical actions in an autonomous vehicle using CAN bus communication.
+- **Bare metal** implementation of FreeRTOS tasks.

 ## 🏁 Getting Started
 To replicate this project, ensure you have the necessary hardware components and follow the wiring diagrams in the `/hardware/` folder.
-Use PlatformIO or Arduino IDE for ESP32 programming.
+Use PlatformIO or Arduino IDE for the ESP32 programming.

 © 2024 Emanuel Alvarez